 Protein is king when your goal is to build muscle, which is why you need to use a high-quality supplement from the very start of your fitness journey.

-I took some time to talk to my clients and fellow gym-goers about their pain points when they were starting out in the gym and I learned that choosing the right protein powder was very difficult because there were so many options and so little reliable guidance available.
+I learned from my clients and fellow gym-goers that they found choosing the right protein powder very difficult when they were starting out because there were so many options and so little reliable guidance available.

-So I set out to make this quest easier for fitness newbies among our readers and after consulting with a dietician, I took several months to test a variety of protein powders and compiled a list of my top choices for beginners.
+So, I set out to make this quest easier for fitness newbies and called up a dietician, with whom I thoroughly researched a variety of protein powders, many of which I tested myself over the years.
+Finally, I compiled a list of my top choices for beginners based on first-hand experience, the scientific literature behind protein sources, and their quality and effectiveness.

-1 - Transparent Labs 100% Grass-Fed Whey Protein Isolate (Editor's Choice)
+1 - Transparent Labs 100% Grass-Fed Whey Isolate (Best Overall and Cheapest Option)

 This simple and pure ingredient make-up makes it perfect for beginners because that lowers the chance of them experiencing stomach upset or some other common side effects with people who are introducing these supplements to their system for the first time.